Let us imagine a couple of scenarios:

 Connected devices, mHealth applications, and services are the main media by which the mHealth solutions are provided to the users.
 Out of these, the usage of connected devices was observed to be the highest in the past.
 This trend is also predicted to continue in the future, on account of the numerous advantages of the connected devices, such as their ability to provide real-time disease management support, allow for remote patient monitoring, lower the cost of medical treatments, and enhance the patient outcomes.

 There are mainly six types of connected devices used across the world, namely sleep apnea monitors, blood glucose monitors, multiparameter monitors, electrocardiogram (ECG) monitors, blood pressure monitors, and pulse oximeters.
-Amongst these, the usage of blood pressure monitors is predicted to increase at the fastest rate in the forthcoming years.
+Amongst these, the usage of the blood pressure monitors is predicted to increase at the fastest rate in the forthcoming years.
 This is primarily ascribed to the changing lifestyles and dietary habits of people, and the consequently increasing incidence of diabetes throughout the world.

 Increasing Internet Penetration Boosting Global Demand for mHealth